-There are just three tiers in this flash sale:
+There are four tiers in this flash sale:

-Within each bonus band the price per MileagePlus mile remains the same which means that whether you buy 40,000 miles…
+Within each bonus band, the price per MileagePlus mile remains the same which means that whether you buy 40,000 miles…

 Should You Buy United Miles In This Sale?

-1.88 cents/mile is just about as low as we generally see United selling its currency but that doesn’t necessarily mean that this is a fantastic deal.
+1.75 cents/mile is just about as low as we ever see United selling its currency but that doesn’t necessarily mean that this is a fantastic deal.

 That’s not a bad price for a Business Class fare but it’s also not fantastic considering we have been seeing a number of transatlantic cash Business Class fares that are cheaper than this.

 If, on the other hand, you purchase miles thinking that you’ll find a good use for them in the future you’re going to lose money in the long run.
 That’s as close to a certainty as you can get in the miles & points world.